 So, earlier this week, my brother Brandon wrote a piece giving you a brief background on wine.
 We’re going to work together here (shocker!), and I’ll provide you a couple of great ways of cooking with wine.

 There are some great ways to use this wonderful nectar to enhance your food.
 You can make a sauce, a braising liquid, or a marinade.
 And while there are cooking wines designed for this type of thing, the flavor is so much better when you use an actual wine.

 Which Wine to Choose?

 This is very simple.
 Pairing food with wine is mainly based on the color of your food.
-A red meat or sauce is perfect for a red wine, and the same goes for a white meat or sauce.
+Red meat or sauce is perfect for red wine, and the same goes for white meat or sauce.
 So the real question is: What do you want to eat?
-Where it gets strange is when you take a white meat (chicken) and a dark sauce (like balsamic).
+Where it gets strange is when you take white meat (chicken) and a dark sauce (like balsamic).
 In cases like that, the sauce dictates the type of wine you cook with.
 Below you will find one recipe for red wine and one for white.

 The most important thing to do is know the difference in types and sugar levels of the wine.
 A sweeter wine will require more cooking time to reduce the amount of sugar in it.
 Meanwhile, a dryer wine runs the risk of being “overcooked” and turning bitter.
 Also, do not go out and buy a $100 bottle of wine to cook with.
 Drink that and use the $12 bottle of Mondavi on the stove top.

 I’m going to make your first foray into cooking with wine fairly simple.
 The timing of these recipes is essential to follow for reasons stated above.
 Plus, I want you to have a meal where you can really taste the wine and thoroughly enjoy it.